- Sermon Notes

 I. Do Not Be Afraid (10)

-- His first four words are words we can all find comfort in, “Do not be afraid!”
+• His first four words are words all of us can find comfort in, “Do not be afraid!”

 A. There are many reasons to be afraid

-- The promises of God seemed far away, but, in reality, God was not far away.
-God was on the move.
+5. The promises of God seemed far away, but, in reality, God was not far away at all; God was on the move.

-APPL – In our day, are there reasons to fear?
+APPL – Today, there are many reasons to be afraid.

-APPL – The devil loves to play on those fears.
+Transition – Satan loves to play on our fears.

 ILLUS – The devil goes to church

 APPL – What is the root of fear?

 1 John 4:18 tells us the root of fear is the fear of being punished.